What type of content do you primarily create?

 GPT-3.5 Improvement: 100%

-The "explain like I'm 5" trick has been around since GPT-3, so I'm happy to see it's still relevant.
+The "explain like I'm 5" trick has been around since GPT-3, so I'm happy to see it's still one of the best ChatGPT prompts.

 In a similar vein to the target audience example, asking for the explanation to be in simple terms, for a beginner, or for a certain age group improved the responses significantly.